jainam2907/cmpe272-serverless-app/README.md

 ### 2. AWS Production (dev)

 In this stage of the application, the serverless framework uses AWS Cloudformation to deploy the necessary AWS resources based on the configuration in `serverless.yaml`.
-After the deployment done by serverless, the application is hosted on the AWS environment and is available for use publicly.
+After the serverless deployment, the application is hosted in the AWS environment and is available for public use.

 ## Running Locally